Filter Hygiene for Jira — Documentation

 - Remove global share: Remove global share (only shown if filter has global share)

-- Delete filter: Permanently delete a reviewed filter after typed confirmation
+- Delete filter: Permanently delete one reviewed filter after repeated impact preflight and typed confirmation

 Export to CSV